microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end-to-end.md

     - Similar to an IoT Edge device, these devices should have the Azure IoT Security agent installed.
 Devices should also utilize hardware based secure silicon features (such as TPM, eSE, Arm TrustZone and Intel SGX) to ensure that the device is not accessed physically and modified in any way.
     - All devices should have unique certificates to identify them to the IoT Edge devices and the IoT Hub.

+3. How will you monitor and audit device access?

+    Local device logs and security events can be sent to IoT Edge devices for storage, processing and possibly forwarding to the IoT Hub.
+Most major logs should be sent to the IoT Hub where you will have Azure Security Center for IoT monitoring those events and firing alerts on abnormal activity.

+4. How will you monitor and audit Azure resource changes?

+    By enabling Diagnostic Logging on all Azure resources, you can have those events logged into a Log Analytics workspace.

+5. How will you create custom alerts and execute remediation and investigation activities on detection?

+    Since all data will be ingested into Log Analytics, you can build any number of custom alerts to notify the proper individuals or execute Playbooks that start remediation or investigative activities.

+6. What tools would you setup to surface audit and compliance reporting to IT Executives?

+    You can utilize Power BI to surface Log Analytics data into easy to read dashboards that are accessible only to the property individuals.

+Additionally:

+- Use IoT Hub to manage devices, ingest all data, and send control data back to devices as needed.

+- Azure IoT Device Provisioning Service will be used to register the oil wells, gas compressors and pipelines devices with the appropriate IoT Hubs.

+- Process oil well data locally, detect anomalies, store data offline, and send only important data, using Azure IoT Edge devices.

+- Separately send oil pipeline metrics at regular intervals.

 *Azure Security*